sylvainpolletvillard/pwa-workshop/4-api-cache/README.md

 })
 ```

 All our requests to the API go through the same endpoint containing `/api/` in the URL.
 So, we can easily identify these requests based on the URL accessible from `event.request.url`.
-Here is the [FetchEvent API documentation] (https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent).
+Here is the [FetchEvent API documentation](https://developer.mozilla.org/en-US/docs/Web/API/FetchEvent).

 ### 1. Cache